Whole Health Agriculture

 – A need for consistent and effective support within the industry for farmers and growers – conventional and organic – who choose an alternative and/or holistic approach to farm health management

-– A need for synergy and coherence within the ‘alternative’ farming movement in the development and practice of whole farm health management
+– A need for synergy and coherence within the ‘alternative’ farming movement in the development and practice of ‘whole farm’ or holistic health management

 – A need to identify and explore the success of holistic health approaches to provide a framework for development and knowledge transfer.